Frequently Asked Questions

 Rye works in partnership with utilities, policymakers, community leaders, tribal nations, and others to develop pumped storage hydropower projects in an environmentally responsible way.
 Visit their website to learn more about Rye Development’s pumped storage projects across the U.S.

-In a closed-loop facility, once the lower reservoir is filled, water is recirculated between the lower and upper reservoirs via a pipe.
-During times of surplus electricity (peak sun hours or windy days), the plant uses surplus energy to pump water from the lower reservoir to the upper reservoir.
-Then, during peak demand hours, the water is returned by gravity to the lower reservoir passing through turbine generators that generate electricity.
-In comparison, open-loop pumped storage projects are continuously connected to a naturally-flowing water feature, such as a river, often-times creating aquatic and terrestrial impacts that closed-loop facilities do not create.
+In a closed-loop facility, water is recirculated between lower and upper reservoirs through a pipe.
+In comparison, open-loop pumped storage projects connect to a naturally-flowing water feature, such as a river, often causing aquatic and terrestrial impacts that closed-loop facilities avoid.

-The Navajo Generating Station, along with the Kayenta Mine, offered good paying jobs and provided between $30 million to $50 million in annual revenue for the Navajo Nation.
+The Navajo Generating Station, along with the Kayenta Mine, offered good paying jobs and provided between $30 million and $50 million in annual revenue for the Navajo Nation.

 Pumped storage facilities are large infrastructure projects that create thousands of family-wage jobs during the construction phase.
-It takes 4-5 years to design and build a pumped storage project, employing plumbers and pipefitters, electricians, heavy machinery operators, and more, while also offering apprenticeship opportunities.
+These projects take 4-5 years to design and build, employing plumbers and pipefitters, electricians, heavy machinery operators, and more, while also offering apprenticeship opportunities.
 Dozens of long-term positions would be needed to operate the projects over the next 100+ years.

-A new pumped storage facility could generate millions of dollars in annual tax revenue for the Navajo Nation.
+In total, these pumped storage facilities could generate millions of dollars in annual tax revenue for the Navajo Nation.

 The project would: